viewflow/viewflow/README.rst

 License
 =======
-`The GNU Affero General Public License v3.0 <https://www.gnu.org/copyleft/gpl.html>`_
+Viewflow is an Open Source project licensed under the terms of the AGPL license - `The GNU Affero General Public License v3.0 <https://www.gnu.org/copyleft/gpl.html>`_

+Viewflow Pro has a commercial-friendly license allowing private forks and modifications of Viewflow.
+You can find the commercial license terms in COMM-LICENSE.
+Please see `FAQ <https://github.com/kmmbvnr/django-viewflow/wiki/Pro-FAQ>`_ for more detail.

 Changelog
 =========